Income inequality metrics: Wage share

+Sen poverty measure

+Sen poverty measure combines the Gini coefficient for people living below the poverty line with headcount ration of poverty and the average income of these below the poverty line.
+This measure has been developed by Nobel Prize winner Amartya Sen but has not yet been used in the field of income inequality hypothesis.
+Although it has been greeted with enthusiasm, the Sen poverty index does not fulfill number of ideal conditions, e.g. it fails to satisfy the transfer axiom, it is not decomposable or subgroup consistent.

 Theil index

 As described in a section below, Theil-L is an income-distribution's dis-entropy per person, measured with respect to maximum entropy (which is achieved with complete equality).
 (In an alternative interpretation of it, Theil-L is the natural-logarithm of the geometric-mean of the ratio: (mean income)/(income i), over all the incomes.
-The related Atkinson(1) is just 1 minus the geometric-mean of (income i)/(mean income),over the income distribution.)
+The related Atkinson(1) is just 1 minus the geometric-mean of (income i)/(mean income), over the income distribution.)

 Because a transfer between a larger income & a smaller one will change the smaller income's ratio more than it changes the larger income's ratio, the transfer-principle is satisfied by this index.

 A Theil index of 0 indicates perfect equality.
 A Theil index of 1 indicates that the distributional entropy of the system under investigation is almost similar to a system with an 82:18 distribution.
 This is slightly more unequal than the inequality in a system to which the "80:20 Pareto principle" applies.
 The Theil index can be transformed into an Atkinson index, which has a range between 0 and 1 (0% and 100%), where 0 indicates perfect equality and 1 (100%) indicates maximum inequality.
 (See Generalized entropy index for the transformation.)

 The Theil index is an entropy measure.
 As for any resource distribution and with reference to information theory, "maximum entropy" occurs once income earners cannot be distinguished by their resources, i.e. when there is perfect equality.
 In real societies people can be distinguished by their different resources, with the resources being incomes.
 The more "distinguishable" they are, the lower is the "actual entropy" of a system consisting of income and income earners.
 Also based on information theory, the gap between these two entropies can be called "redundancy".
 It behaves like a negative entropy.